-Our net proceeds from this offering are expected to be approximately \$128.6 million, assuming a public offering price per ADS of \$15.45, based on the closing price of our shares on AIM on January 25, 2008.
+Our net proceeds from this offering are expected to be approximately \$107.5 million based on the initial public offering price per ADS of \$13.00.
 We plan to use the net proceeds we receive from this offering for the following purposes:

-approximately \$70 million to expand our solar wafer manufacturing facilities and purchase additional equipment for our wafer capacity expansion plan in 2008; we believe such amount will cover approximately 75% of the anticipated financing for our 2008 wafer expansion plan;

-- approximately \$60 million to invest in polysilicon manufacturing production in 2008; we believe that such amount will cover approximately 45% of the current anticipated investment amount for polysilicon manufacturing production in 2008; and - the remaining amount to pay or prepay for raw materials and for other general corporate purposes.
+- approximately \$70 million to expand our solar wafer manufacturing facilities and purchase additional equipment for our wafer capacity expansion plan in 2008; we believe such amount will cover approximately 75% of the anticipated financing for our 2008 wafer expansion plan; - approximately \$35 million to invest in polysilicon manufacturing production in 2008; we believe that such amount will cover approximately 26% of the current anticipated investment amount for polysilicon manufacturing production in 2008; and - the remaining amount to pay or prepay for raw materials and for other general corporate purposes.